Skip to main content

 • Pale gums

-If you notice any of these signs while your cat is taking amitriptyline, call your veterinarian or a pet poison hotline for advice immediately.
+If you notice any of these signs of overdose while your cat is taking amitriptyline, call your veterinarian or a pet poison hotline for advice immediately.

-Amitriptyline may cause changes in your cat’s blood levels.
+Amitriptyline can cause changes in a cat’s blood levels.
 It should be given with caution to cats with liver or kidney disease.
-In addition, amitriptyline has been known to cause cardiac arrhythmias in some cats.
+In addition, amitriptyline can cause heart arrhythmias in some cats.

-Your veterinarian may want to run bloodwork and conduct an ECG (electrocardiogram) test on your cat before starting the medication.
+Before prescribing amitriptyline, your veterinarian may want to run blood work and recommend an electrocardiogram (EKG) that shows heart rhythm and echocardiogram, or an ultrasound of the heart.
 They may then request follow-up checks periodically (every 6 months) while your cat is taking the medication to ensure that your cat’s health is not negatively impacted.

 Does amitriptyline interact with any other cat medications?